GithubUserAccountAmazing/the-amari-project/README.md

 While not particularly important-I felt the face being generated needed a name.
 The name Amari was chosen since it had several meanings such as eternal and immortal.
 Thus, the name of the project, the bash script, and the face had been born.<br><br>

+Finally, [`imageTransformer.py`](imageTransformer.py) was written to copy, rescale, and rename the images produced during the face mining step.

 ## Textual Inversion Testing and Training

 <br>The textual inversion paper recommends 3-5 images being used to train with, however, the paper only focuses using textual inversion on objects and art styles and never once dives into the concept of creating artificial humans.
 I wanted to test textual inversion using the recommended number of images as well as larger groups of images—I ended up creating 3 different training groups.